Thilanka-lt/prj01_Solanum_lycopercicum_trichome/differential expression/mapping reads.md

 ```
 We did this for both paired and non-paired files

-### Mapping reads to genome
+### Mapping reads to the genome

 We can do using two ways.
    * using TopHat
-   * usinf BWA
+   * using BWA

 #### TopHat

 Aligns the short reads to the genome using Bowtie.
-The paired ends and non paired end reads are aligned separatly.
+The paired ends and non-paired end reads are aligned separately.
-You can used the Bowtie indexes
+You can use the Bowtie indexes

 ##### For paired end seqnces